Sexual Trauma | What You Need to Know

 Sexual Trauma

-Now, sexual trauma generally arises from sexual violence in the broadest sense.
-Think of issues such as sexual abuse (in childhood or adulthood), sexual assault, bad sexual experiences, sexual intimidation, socially or culturally biased suppressed sexuality, and suppressed gender issues, to name some of the most common causes.
+Sexual trauma generally arises from sexual violence in the broadest sense.
+Think of issues such as sexual abuse (in childhood or adulthood), sexual assault, unsatisfactory sexual experiences, sexual intimidation, socially or culturally biased suppressed or repressed sexuality and/or gender issues, to name some of the most common causes.

 Book - Sexual Disorders & Dysfunctions

-It can have severe effects on a person’s behavior, functioning, overall health and emotional state, the latter for instance expressing itself in low self-esteem, hypersensitivity, or a negative body image.
-Sexual trauma often has a major impact on the person itself and on sexual and partner relationships and other relationship in both the private and public sphere.
+It can have severe effects on a person’s behavior, functioning, overall health, sex life, and emotional state, the latter for instance expressing itself in low self-esteem, hypersensitivity, or a negative body image.
+Sexual trauma often has a major impact on the person itself, on sexual and partner relationships, and on other relationships in both the private and public sphere.

-As for sexuality, it doesn’t mean a person doesn’t have a desire for sex, but he or she may not have the means, skills, opportunity, will or desire to act on that desire due to traumatic experiences and resulting emotional or physical blockages.
+As for a person’s sexual life, it doesn’t mean a person doesn’t have a desire or longing for sex, but they may not have the means, skills, opportunity, will or wish to act on that desire due to their traumatic experiences and the resulting emotional or physical blockages.

-Apart from appropriate sexual therapy, counseling or psychotherapy, or maybe even medication, traditional massage and bodywork can help to alleviate tensions and blockages in the body and support emotional or trauma release and finally sexual healing.
+Apart from appropriate sexual therapy, sex coaching and counseling, or psychotherapy — or maybe even medication — massage, bodywork, and Sexual De-Armoring may help to alleviate tensions and blockages in the body and support emotional or trauma release and finally sexual healing.

 Related Articles